- Author: Rachael Freeman Long

 As part of his Extension work, Dr. Godfrey wrote publications, regularly met with growers, and delivered scientific talks at workshops.
 He addressed the annual California Rice Field Day for 25 years and also spoke at alfalfa IPM workshops, among others.
 He was a subject editor for the Journal of Cotton Science and the Journal of Integrated Pest Management.
 In addition, Dr. Godfrey served on many departmental, college and UC Agriculture and Natural Resources committees.

 Funeral services will be held Saturday, April 29 in Salem, Ind.
 In lieu of flowers, the family asks for donations to pet rescue groups or groups that support young people interested in entomology or agriculture.
-A memorial and celebration of his life will take place at UC Davis in the near future.

 - Author: Rachael Freeman Long